vaibhavthapliyalx/MoovForge/README.md

-# 🛠️ FrameFixer Pro
+# 🛠️ MoovForge

-FrameFixer Pro is a commercial-grade, cross-platform CLI tool for repairing corrupted `.mov`, `.mp4`, and similar video files.
+MoovForge is a commercial-grade, cross-platform CLI tool for repairing corrupted `.mov`, `.mp4`, and similar video files.
 It mimics functionality from tools like Remo Repair, featuring atom parsing, moov atom recovery, FFmpeg fallback, and more.

 ## ✅ Features